veekaybee/veekaybee.github.io/_posts/2017-02-01-facebook-is-collecting-this.md

 Facebook does quite a few things with the data it collects.

-First, it conducts simple queries on information to improve site performance or to do business reporting (for example, what was the uptime on the site, [how many users does Facebook have](http://veekaybee.github.io/how-many-users-do-you-have/), how much ad revenue did it make today? )
+First, it conducts simple queries on information to improve site performance or to do business reporting (for example, what was the uptime on the site, [how many users does Facebook have](http://veekaybee.github.io/how-many-users-do-you-have/), how much ad revenue did it make today?)
+This is true for every single company anywhere.

+However, with Facebook, there's a twist.
 It has an entire engineering team dedicated to building tools to make data easier to query with SQL-like language built on top of Hadoop, with [Hive](https://www.facebook.com/notes/facebook-engineering/hive-a-petabyte-scale-data-warehouse-using-hadoop/89508453919/), and, although Facebook claims that access is strictly controlled, some accounts say [otherwise](http://www.techtimes.com/articles/36186/20150227/who-access-account-details-facebook.htm#sthash.GXFknTxA.dpuf).

 > Paavo Siljamäki, director at the record label Anjunabeats, brought attention to the issue when he posted, on Facebook, that on a visit to the company's L.A. office an employee was easily able to access his account without asking him for his password.

 Here are [some more accounts of Facebook employees accessing private data](https://www.quora.com/Do-Mark-Zuckerberg-or-Facebook-employees-have-a-skeleton-key-granting-them-access-to-every-members-Facebook-profile-page-and-information).

-Second, Facebook conducts academic research.
+Second, Facebook conducts academic research by using its users as guinea pigs, a fact that is not mentioned in the Data Policy, which is interesting, given that on [Facebook Research's main page](https://research.fb.com/), a header reads, "At Facebook, research permeates everything we do."

 It has a pretty large data science team ([41 people at last count](https://research.fb.com/people/page/3/?cat=6). ) To put in perspective, a similarly-sized company of 15,000 might have 5 data scientists, if it's really trying to aggressively push a data science research program.